bijington/blog/_posts/2021-11-10-building-a-mobile-game-in-xamarin-forms-part-four.md

 > The Model-View-ViewModel (MVVM) pattern helps to cleanly separate the business and presentation logic of an application from its user interface (UI).
 Maintaining a clean separation between application logic and the UI helps to address numerous development issues and can make an application easier to test, maintain, and evolve.
 It can also greatly improve code re-use opportunities and allows developers and UI designers to more easily collaborate when developing their respective parts of an app.
 [Further reading](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/mvvm)

-For the purpose of this blog post we will be writing the key parts required to make MVVM work to help understand how it all pieces together.
-There are many frameworks out there that provide the boiler plate code for this so I typically use one of those in my more recent projects.
+For the purpose of this blog post, we will be writing the key parts required to make MVVM work to help understand how it all pieces together.
+There are many frameworks out there that provide the boiler plate code for this, so I typically use one of those in my more recent projects.
 One such framework is [MVVM Helpers](https://github.com/jamesmontemagno/mvvm-helpers).

 The fundmentals of MVVM within Xamarin.Forms require that we write our UI and business logic separately and then allow them to interact through the use of [Bindings](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/data-binding/basic-bindings).
 The way that we provide the ability to interact is through the use of a key interface [`INotifyPropertyChanged`](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged?view=net-5.0).

 ## MVVM in action

 Using the result of our previous post [Styling / resources]({% post_url 2021-11-03-building-a-mobile-game-in-xamarin-forms-part-three %}) we will start by creating a new folder under the root project.
-Lets call it `ViewModels`.
+Let's call it `ViewModels`.

 ### Create our boilerplate code

-And then lets add a new class calling it `BaseViewModel` and make it implement `INotifyPropertyChanged`.
+And then let's add a new class calling it `BaseViewModel` and make it implement `INotifyPropertyChanged`.
 This is where we are going to write our boilerplate code:

 ```csharp
 using System.Collections.Generic;